sonicfurqan/CSS-101/09. Responsive Properties/readme.md

-# view port meta tag
+# viewport meta tag

-    to make website responseive to mobile screen meta tag is needed to be addedd to html
+    to make website responsive to mobile screen meta tag is needed to be added to html

     with the help of viewport meta it helps the website to be aware of the display size of video.
-Is it on small device like mobile or big screen like monitor
+Is it on small devices like mobile or big screen like monitor

     meta tag has 2 properties

     name : this should be equal to viewport

-    content : this is comma seprated field that has following values
+    content: this is the comma separated field that has the following values

     width=device-width : by setting this value it maps the device view width to css width

     inital-scale=1.0 : tis defines the default zoom level.

-    user-scalable=yes : if yes then user can zoom into page and if no it doesnt allow user to zoom
+    user-scalable=yes : if yes then the user can zoom into page and if no it doesn't allow user to zoom

 ```html